Dengding-Biopharma/antibodyConcat/README.md

     t: branch threshold.
 Default = 2
     kl: lower limit of kmer.
 Default = 5
     ku: upper limit of kmer.
 Default = 8
-    more: If using Spectrum file as a data argument.
-Default = 0